 The mapping of specific areas to the bagua felt a little bit arbitrary (why would my bathroom be the zone of “helpful people,” for example?) but what stuck with me was the notion that when a part of the home is out of balance, it might also suggest that part of life is out of balance.
 When one part of the home is piled up with junk while another is pristine and polished, it’s worth examining that gap and seeing what might be going on.

 I’ve also found that working on your home can be a great way to kickstart changes in your life.
 If you’ve ever done a Konmari cleanout and found that life just seems to flow better, or repainted an ugly wall and breathed a sigh of relief, you know what I mean.
 The physicality of the home makes deeper changes feel more substantial, and can create momentum that helps us sustain our progress.

 In this post, you’ll find five things to look out for in your home, and what they suggest might be going on for you, life-wise.
-And if you’re interested in creating more joy at home, I hope you’ll join me next Wednesday, Jan 15th at 2pm Eastern time on Facebook Live for a conversation called Is Your Home Joyful?
-Here’s How to Tell.
-Can’t wait to see you there!
+And if you’re interested in creating more joy at home, I hope you’ll join me for a free live workshop called The 5 Secrets to Designing a Joyful Home.
+You can sign up for the waitlist here.

 If there’s a part of your space that you’re neglecting…

 You might be avoiding something in your life as well.